Leslie Groves: Between the wars

 In November 1922, Groves received his first overseas posting, as a company commander with the 3rd Engineers at the Schofield Barracks in Hawaii.
 He earned a commendation for his work there, constructing a trail from Kahuku to Pupukea.
 In November 1925 he was posted to Galveston, Texas, as an assistant to the District Engineer, Major Julian Schley.
-Groves' duties included opening the channel at Port Isabel and supervising dredging operations in Galveston Bay.
+Groves's duties included opening the channel at Port Isabel and supervising dredging operations in Galveston Bay.
 In 1927 he became commander of Company D, 1st Engineers, at Fort DuPont, Delaware.

 During the New England Flood of November 1927 he was sent to Fort Ethan Allen, Vermont, to assist with a detachment of the 1st Engineers.
 After a pontoon bridge they constructed was swamped and swept away by the flood waters, Groves was accused of negligence.
 A month later Groves and several of his men were seriously injured, one fatally, when a block of TNT prematurely detonated.
-Groves' superior wrote a critical report on him, but the Chief of Engineers, Major General Edgar Jadwin, interceded, attributing blame to Groves' superiors instead.
+Groves's superior wrote a critical report on him, but the Chief of Engineers, Major General Edgar Jadwin, interceded, attributing blame to Groves's superiors instead.
 Groves was returned to Fort DuPont.

 In 1929, Groves departed for Nicaragua in charge of a company of the 1st Engineers as part of an expedition whose purpose was to conduct a survey for the Inter-Oceanic Nicaragua Canal.
 Following the 1931 Nicaragua earthquake, Groves took over responsibility for Managua's water supply system, for which he was awarded the Nicaraguan Presidential Medal of Merit.
 Groves was promoted to captain on 20 October 1934.
 He attended the Command and General Staff School at Fort Leavenworth, Kansas, in 1935 and 1936, after which he was posted to Kansas City, Missouri, as assistant to the commander of the Missouri River Division.
 In 1938 and 1939 he attended the Army War College.
 On 1 July 1939, he was posted to the War Department General Staff in Washington, D.C.

 World War II

 Construction Division

 Groves was promoted to major on 1 July 1940.
 Three weeks later, he became special assistant for construction to the Quartermaster General, Major General Edmund B. Gregory.
-The two men had known each other a long time, as Groves' father was a close friend of Gregory's.
+The two men had known each other a long time, as Groves's father was a close friend of Gregory's.
 At this point, the US Army was about to embark on a national mobilization, and it was the task of the Construction Division of the Quartermaster Corps to prepare the necessary accommodations and training facilities for the vast army that would be created.
 The enormous construction program had been dogged by bottlenecks, shortages, delays, spiralling costs, and poor living conditions at the construction sites.
 Newspapers began publishing accounts charging the Construction Division with incompetence, ineptitude, and inefficiency.
 Groves, who "had a reputation as a doer, a driver, and a stickler for duty", was one of a number of engineer officers brought in to turn the project around.
 He was tasked with inspecting construction sites and checking on their progress.